 This new transportation service can be a great option for some families in some situations, so check out the information below to see if it might make sense for you on your next trip.

-What are Minnie Vans?
+What are Disney Minnie Vans?

-Building on the popularity of ride sharing services like Uber or Lyft, Minnie Vans provide guests with point-to-point transfer in the comfort of a well-appointed (and polka dotted!)
-6 passenger Chevy Traverse.
-Similarly decked out vehicles are also available for guests using wheelchairs or ECVs at Disney World.
+Building on the popularity of ride-sharing services like Uber or Lyft, Minnie Vans provide guests with point-to-point transfer in the comfort of a well-appointed (and polka-dotted!)
+6 passenger Chevy Traverse and Chevy Suburbans.

 Ideally, this means that you can expect the same high-level of customer service from your driver as you’d have from any other Cast Member interaction at Walt Disney World.

-For many families unfamiliar with using a ride-sharing service knowing that the driver is a Disney-trained Cast Member can help to ease any worries they might have when using one to travel to a Disney park or resort.
+For many families unfamiliar with using a ride-sharing service, knowing that the driver is a Disney-trained Cast Member can help to ease any worries they might have when using one to travel to a Disney park or resort.